Race to the North: Later rivalry

 With the end of specially staged train races, later rivalries between the West Coast and East Coast routes centred on timetabled services based largely on improvements in traction technologies.

 London to Edinburgh, 1901

-For its summer 1901 service the Midland Railway and NBR consortium announced the 09:30 London St Pancras express – on the Settle & Carlisle and Waverley lines – would arrive in Edinburgh at 18:05, ten minutes before the GNR/NER Flying Scotsman.
-Concerned in case a delayed Midland train might lead to Portobello East junction becoming like Kinnaber, NER rescheduled their train for 18:02 and then earlier, ignoring the 1896 agreement.
+For its summer 1901 service, the Midland Railway and NBR consortium announced the 09:30 London St Pancras express – on the Settle & Carlisle and Waverley lines – would arrive in Edinburgh at 18:05, ten minutes before the GNR/NER Flying Scotsman.
+Concerned that a possibly delayed Midland train could lead to Portobello East junction becoming like Kinnaber, NER rescheduled their train for 18:02 and then earlier, ignoring the 1896 agreement.
 The press were anxious to promote this as another "Race to the North" and started publicising Caledonian arrival times as well.
-Indeed, Caledonian and then NER put on fast runs for a few days but NBR backed down and the sparring came to an end.
+Indeed, Caledonian and then NER put on fast runs for a few days but NBR backed down, and the sparring came to an end.